jaheyns/CfdOF/README.md

 This workbench aims to help users set up and run CFD analyses within the [FreeCAD](https://freecadweb.org) modeller.
-It guides the user in selecting the relevant physics, specifying the material properties, generating a mesh, assigning boundary conditions and setting the solver settings before running the simulation.
-Best practices are chosen to maximise the stability of the solvers.
+It guides the user in selecting the relevant physics, specifying the material properties, generating a mesh, assigning boundary conditions and choosing the solver settings before running the simulation.
+Best practices are specified to maximise the stability of the solvers.

 ![screenshot](https://forum.freecadweb.org/download/file.php?id=35618)